ceoaliongroo/aurelia-leaflet/README.md

 # aurelia-leaflet

-This isn a plugin you can use in your [Aurelia](http://www.aurelia.io/) application.
+Plugin you can use in your [Aurelia](http://www.aurelia.io/) application.
 It add a [Leaflet](http://leafletjs.com/) map in your application.

+## WIP - Disclosure

+This plugin is Work in Progess, defining his archicture and also his implementation.
+It's not ready to use in `live/production` enviroments but if you want can try, test and contribute, will be great!.

 ## Installation